Emperor Nintoku

 While his existence is generally accepted as fact, no firm dates can be assigned to Nintoku's life or reign.
-He is traditionally considered to have reigned from 313 to 399, although this date is doubted by scholars.
+He is traditionally considered to have reigned from 313 to 399, although these dates are doubted by scholars.

 Legendary narrative

 The Japanese have traditionally accepted Nintoku's historical existence, and a mausoleum (misasagi) for Nintoku is currently maintained.
 The following information available is taken from the pseudo-historical Kojiki and Nihon Shoki, which are collectively known as Kiki (記紀) or Japanese chronicles.
 These chronicles include legends and myths, as well as potential historical facts that have since been exaggerated and/or distorted over time.
 The Kiki states that Nintoku was born to Nakatsuhime no Mikoto (仲姫命) sometime in 290 AD, and was given the name Ohosazaki no Mikoto (大鷦鷯尊).
 According to the Nihon Shoki, he was the fourth son of Emperor Ōjin.

 Known information

-Nintoku is regarded by historians as a emperor or ruler of the early 5th century.
-The historical profile of Nintoku is generally accepted as fact without attributing all of the things he allegedly accomplished.
+Nintoku is regarded by historians as a ruler during the early 5th century whose existence is generally accepted as fact without attributing all of the things he allegedly accomplished.
 Nintoku's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Nintoku might have been referred to as ヤマト大王/大君 or the "Great King of Yamato".
-The name "Nintoku" also might have been regularized centuries after the lifetime ascribed to him, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+The name "Nintoku" also might have been regularized centuries after the lifetime ascribed to him, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.

 Although the Nihon Shoki states that Nintoku ruled from 313 to 399, research suggests those dates are likely inaccurate.
 William George Aston notes that if they were factual, Nintoku would be 312 years old in his 78th year of reign assuming that the traditional accounts are correct.
 Outside of the Kiki, the reign of Emperor Kinmei (c.
 509 – 571 AD) is the first for which contemporary historiography has been able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu between 737 and 806 AD.

+Hidehiro Okada identifies him with Dei of Wa, a king who preceded the better known Five kings of Wa.